Auto-correlative weak-value amplification under strong noise background

 (2).
 The lower panels in Fig.~\ref{Fig:scheme12sensitivitywithTau} display the normalized sensitivity $\rm {K}_{1}$ and $\rm \overline{K}_{2}$ dependence of the coupling strength $\tau$.
 The results in the WVA scheme indicate that the statistical errors of estimating $\rm {K}_{1}$ get smaller when the coupling strength $\tau$ increases.
 While results in the AWVA scheme indicate that the statistical errors of estimating $\rm \overline{K}_{2}$ are independent of the coupling strength $\tau$.
 Furthermore, if the experimental conditions permit multiple measurements, the measurements, where the central value deviates greatly from the theoretical value, can be eliminated to obtain the results with smaller error bars.

+(3).
+The middle panels (1/T= 10 MHz) and right panels (1/T= 100 MHz) show the influence of the sampling frequency on the results in the AWVA scheme.
+There is little deviation between the central value and the theoretical value with sampling frequency 1/T= 100 MHz.
+Therefore, increasing the sampling frequency can enhance the robustness of detecting the change of the coupling strengths $\tau$.

-In this case, the scheme with the WVA technique is superior to the scheme with the AWVA technique when the coupling strength $\tau >$ $1.5 \times 10^{-8}$ s.
-On the other hand, the advantage of the scheme with the VWVA technique is more obvious when the coupling strength is lower.
+In conclusion, the scheme with the WVA technique is superior to the scheme with the AWVA technique when the coupling strength $\tau >$ $1.5 \times 10^{-8}$ s.
+On the other hand, the advantage of the scheme with the AWVA technique is more obvious when the coupling strength is lower {and the sampling frequency is higher.}